jack1913/webflow-typescript-scss-boilerplate/README.md

 1. Now let's go back to VSCode and run `npm run serve` and enjoy developing as it was meant to.
 2. This boilerplate has HMR implemented, so once you make any changes to the code it will be auto-updated on your webflow site.

+### Production

+1. Use `npm build` and upload the files from the `./dist` folder onto your preferred CDN.
+2. Change imports in Webflow to those of your CDN.

 ---

 ## Configuration